top of page

 Cook the lentils.
 I usually soak them overnight and boil in salted water for about 10-15 minutes till just done.
 Alternatively, you can boil them in salted water for about 25 minutes.
 You do not want the lentils mushy, but firm.

-Cook the rice separately, I use a rice cooker.
-Again I have a "harder" setting on my cooker, that I use, or undercook the rice a tad to get firmer grains.
+I cook the rice separately using a rice cooker.
+Again, I have a "harder" setting on my cooker, which I use, or I undercook the rice a tad to get firmer grains.

-Heat a pan (preferably a non-stick pot) with the olive oil, add the onions and cook on medium till they are lightly browned, about 5-8 minutes.
-Add the saffron, dry spices and cook for another minute.
+Heat olive oil in a pan (preferably a non-stick pot).
+Add the onions and cook on medium until they are lightly browned, about 5-8 minutes.
+Add the saffron and dry spices and cook for another minute.
 Add the dried fruit and cook for another minute.
-Add 1 cup stock or water and cook till the water is almost evaporated completely, about 4-5 minutes.
-Mix in the lentils and rice and fold in well, but rather gently so as not to break the rice grains.
+Add 1 cup stock or water and cook until the water is almost evaporated completely about 4-5 minutes.
+Mix in the lentils and rice and fold in well but gently so as not to break the rice grains.

-To make the tahdig, remove the rice mixture from the pot, or use a non-stick pot for this step.
+To make the tahdig, remove the rice mixture from the pot or use a non-stick pot for this step.
 Add the ghee or butter and melt.
 Add the 1/2 rice back into the pot on the melted ghee and press down gently to form an even tight layer on the bottom.
 Top with the rest of the rice, loosely scattered on top.
-Add the 3 tablespoons water and seal.
-Cook on medium heat for 7-10 minutes, it will depend on the heat of your stove and will take some trial and error.
-When the time is up, turn off the heat, remove the lid, and in one swift motion invert the dish onto a large dish or board.
+Add the three tablespoons of water and seal.
+Cook on medium heat for 7-10 minutes; it will depend on the heat of your stove and will take some trial and error.
+When the time is up, turn off the heat, remove the lid, and in one swift motion, invert the dish onto a large dish or board.
 The rice will pop out with the crusty tahdig on top.
 There is no way to know when the tahdig is perfect, this will take some trial and error.

 Serve immediately.